haapjuu/mumbleserver/README.md

 # qwerty
-mumble.sls is a salt state that installs mumble client and server to the slave machine.
-It also opens the required default port for mumble server and does minor configurations to the mumble-server.ini.
+For this little assignment the idea was to make a salt state that installs and configures a Mumble server and the necessary firewall port for the slave machine.

+Instructions

+1. Use the command "wget https://raw.githubusercontent.com/haapjuu/qwerty/master/run.sh" in terminal to get the bash script from this repository.

+2. Run the bash script with the command "bash run.sh".